Hundreds protest ouster of Guatemalan anti-graft crusader | Law-Order

 Hundreds of Guatemalans protested outside the presidential palace on Saturday against the ouster of anti-graft fighter Juan Francisco Sandoval, who fled the country overnight after being stripped of his post in a move that sparked a global outcry.
 Sandoval, who had led the Guatemalan Special Prosecutor's Office Against Impunity (FECI) until Friday, fled to the Salvadoran border in the wee hours of Saturday, according to the country's human rights ombudsman Jordan Rodas.

 "The decision was made to safeguard his life," Rodas told Reuters.
-Guatemala's Attorney General Maria Porras removed Sandoval from his post on Friday as the head of FECI, which was originally created to tackle investigations spearheaded by the U.N.-backed International Commission Against Impunity in Guatemala (CICIG), ousted from the country in 2019.
+Guatemala's Attorney General Maria Porras removed Sandoval from his post on Friday as the head of FECI, which was originally created to tackle investigations spearheaded by the U.N.-backed International Commission Against Impunity in Guatemala (CICIG) but was ousted from the country in 2019.

 In a press conference hours before his departure, Sandoval said he would challenge his "illegal dismissal."
 He accused the attorney general of asking his agency to seek her opinion on any case that involved the government.
 "I am the latest in a string of prosecutors who have suffered the consequences for seeking truth and justice," he said.